Funding Application

 Theme 1: Climate Change

-Climate change is one of the most significant challenges to biodiversity conservation, yet its impact and effect on wildlife are still largely unknown.
-The Foundation encourages projects that strive to increase the understanding of climate change effects on threatened wildlife and their habitats, and that generate local solutions to this global phenomenon.
-Projects that include components or mechanisms of carbon offset will be prioritised.
-Preferred project areas include but are not limited to the following:
+limate change is one of the most significant challenges to biodiversity conservation, yet its impacts on wildlife are still poorly understood.
+The Foundation encourages projects that aim to enhance our understanding of the effects of climate change on threatened wildlife and their habitats while generating local solutions to this global phenomenon.
+Preferred project areas include, but are not limited to, the following:

-1. Understanding the ecological impacts of climate change to threatened wildlife, e.g. shifts in species’ ranges and the timing of biological activities;
+1. Understanding the ecological impacts of climate change on threatened wildlife, such as shifts in species’ distribution patterns and changes in the timing of biological activities;

-2. Retaining critical habitats of wildlife affected by climate change by enhancing current protected areas or establishing new protected areas in potential areas after range shift;
+2. Retaining critical habitats affected by climate change by enhancing existing protected areas or establishing new ones in response to shifts in species’ distribution;

 Theme 2: Marine Conservation